AlexCo1d/MM/README.md

-A project for SBU research
+A project for SBU research, CLONE FROM MY OWN WORK, HOPE THIS IS FINE FOR ASSIGNMENT.